aur42/examples/README.md

 # Overview

-This repository contains a collection technical examples using Sphere's APIs and SDKs.
+This repository contains a collection of technical examples using Sphere's APIs and SDKs.